Ronnie O’Sullivan: I’d walk away from snooker if I felt under-valued

 O’Sullivan needed just 40 minutes to polish off Page, building on his 8-1 overnight lead with breaks of 79 and 38 to seal a last-16 clash with another Welsh qualifier, Ryan Day.

-His victory was the 48-year-old’s most emphatic at the Crucible since his 10-1 triumph over Thailand’s Thepchaiya Un-Nooh at the same stage four years ago.
+Trump punished Ford for missing a routine red when he was 63 points up in the fifth frame, and on the verge of establishing a 3-2 lead.

-David Gilbert fashioned a 5-3 overnight lead against Robert Milkins in the opening session of their best-of-25 second-round match.
+Instead the former champion hit back to snatch the frame, and subsequent breaks of 52 and 69 set him up to also win the last frame of the session and move four clear in the race for a place in the quarter-finals.

-Gilbert, the conqueror of defending champion Luca Brecel in the opening round, looked set to take a four-frame advantage into Friday’s concluding sessions but a cool 65 clearance by Milkins hauled him back within touching distance.
+David Gilbert, who beat defending champion Luca Brecel in the opening round, built a 5-3 lead against Robert Milkins in the opening session of their last-16 clash, which resumes to a finish on Friday.